julianjohannesen/first-mern/README.md

 Some of the most import concepts to grasp are:
 - how clients and servers interact by exchanging HTTP messages
 - the role that React plays as a front-end library
-- the role that Node and Express play on the back-end to servetheAPI
+- the role that Node and Express play on the back-end to serve the API
 - the difference between client-side routing and traditional server-side routing

 ## Links